Working out has been one of the biggest trends of the past decades.

 Several studies have compared the effects of topical treatments to preparations containing no active ingredients, or to the effects of receiving no treatment at all.

 These investigations found no statistically significant difference between the groups, suggesting that currently available treatment options do not enhance or speed up the healing process of stretch marks.
+Nevertheless, if I should add, such results are completely subjective as I have used anti-stretch marks and scar creams that were highly effective.

 But as the title of this post suggests, it is more about preventing the further appearance of those dreaded marks.